amanuel-demissie/AIVidCreator/README.md

 17. Created a custom input field called /components/FormField for my sign-in and sign-up page

 18. Set up appWrite by creating a project and collection of databases within it for users and videos
-19. Create /lib/appWrite.js file
+19. Create /lib/appWrite.js file and write a createUser function and a signIn function
-20. Import createUser to sign-up from /lib/appwrite.js
+20. Import createUser to /auth/sign-up from /lib/appwrite.js and edit your submit function